FuelLabs/fuels-ts/apps/docs/src/guide/provider/rpc-consistency.md

 # RPC Consistency

-A common issue with querying distributed networks is ensuring each node is consistent.
+A common issue with querying distributed networks is ensuring consistency between nodes.
 At any moment, each node could be at a different block height; therefore, querying the state of the blockchain may yield different results from node to node.

 To defend against this, the SDK appends the block height to block-sensitive requests so the node will verify that it meets the block height criteria before processing the request.